creditimpact/grant-platform/README.md

 This repository contains three microservices used to test a grant eligibility workflow.

-- **server/** – Express API for authentication, file uploads and analysis forwarding
+- **server/** – Express API for file uploads and analysis forwarding
-- **ai-analyzer/** – FastAPI service that extracts text using Tesseract OCR and simple NLP with confidence scores while enforcing API key authentication, a 5MB upload limit and ClamAV virus scanning
+- **ai-analyzer/** – FastAPI service that extracts text using Tesseract OCR and simple NLP with confidence scores
 - **eligibility-engine/** – Python rules engine returning missing fields and suggested next steps
 - **ai-agent/** – LLM-ready service with conversational endpoints and smart form filling